Undergraduate minor: educational psychology

 Theory, practice, and research method of the design of learning environments; broadly conceived understanding of technology-based learning environments; includes a semester-long project to design or evaluate the design of a learning environment, technology-based or otherwise.

-Theory and practice of designing websites to support or deliver instruction; student project to create an instructional website that integrates the theory and principles from class readings.
+Theory and practice of designing and facilitating online learning environments to support or deliver instruction; student project to create an instructional online environment that draws on the theory and principles of online learning and instructional design.